Russian cinema defies official ban to screen Stalin satire movie

 He said it was regrettable that a political storm had been whipped up around the film, but that he tried to ignore such things.
 “Well done to Pioneer for putting on the screening, they are demonstrating their civic stance,” he said.

 Stalin was repudiated by the Soviet Union after his death.
-He is recognized as responsible for the deaths of millions, from policies that included the forced collectivization of farms that caused famine, and from a succession of purges that saw mass executions and imprisonment at an archipelago of camps.
+He is recognised as responsible for the deaths of millions, from policies that included the forced collectivisation of farms that caused famine, and from a succession of purges that saw mass executions and imprisonment at an archipelago of camps.

 But Stalin’s leadership during World War Two, when the Red Army beat back a German occupation, is still associated by many Russians with the country’s greatest achievements.

-Russian President Vladimir Putin, running for re-election in March, has called Stalin “a complex figure” and said attempts to demonize him were a ploy to attack Russia.
+Russian President Vladimir Putin, running for re-election in March, has called Stalin “a complex figure” and said attempts to demonise him were a ploy to attack Russia.

+Vladimir Medinsky, the culture minister, said on Tuesday his ministry had received a number of complaints about the film which had prompted him to withdraw its general release license.

+“Many people of the older generation, and not only, will regard it as an insulting mockery of all the Soviet past, of the country that defeated fascism and of ordinary people, and what’s even worse, even of the victims of Stalinism,” Medinsky said in a statement.
+(Writing by Christian Lowe; Editing by Andrew Osborn)